Phytolizer/minsc/README.md

 ## The Language

-Currently the language is a glorified calculator.
+Currently the language is expression-only.
-It supports the four functions you'd expect from any calculator, as well as the unary `+` and `-` operators.
+It supports the four functions you'd expect from any calculator, logical operators, and equality operators, as well as the unary `+`, `-`, and `!` operators.
 You may also parenthesize these expressions to specify order of evaluation.

+Variables have extremely limited support; they are declared ad-hoc by assignment, like Python, and can be referenced later.

 There are two meta-commands:
  - `#cls` Clears the console window.